bvbmedia/multishop/Documentation/Administrator/MultishopFrontendSection/Multishop settings/Index.rst

 Go to SYSTEM / SHIPPING AND PAYMENT and click ZONES.

 Shipping costs are configured to zones.
 A zone contains 1 or more countries.
-In our example we have a shop that is located in the Netherlands.
-The shop also supports shipping to Germany and Belgium.
+In our example we have a shop that is located in the Netherlands and supports shipping to the Netherlands, Belgium and Germany.

-For this we would create:
+For this we would create 2 zones:

 Zone 1
 - Netherlands